Many Central Coast homeowners prefer blinds to any other form of window covering.

 These blinds sometimes have slightly different names, but their designs represent two basic types.
 Each has its merits, and neither is right or wrong for any given home.

-As suppliers of blinds Central Coast homeowners love, we appreciate what drives people’s choices.
+As suppliers of blinds that Central Coast homeowners love, we appreciate what drives people’s choices.

 Practicality is bound to be an important factor when choosing which type of blinds to buy.
-A busy home owner or head of family hasn’t got the time for blinds not to do their job properly.
+A busy homeowner or head of a family hasn’t got the time for blinds not to do their job properly.

 If the sun’s out, you want them down, just like that.
 Some people prefer roller blinds because of their single action, up or down function.